-UberEats: Free for a limited time only, after which the delivery charge is purported to be $3.
+GrabFood: Free for a limited time only, after which the delivery charge is purported to be from $3 onwards.

-FeastBump: Varies from merchant to merchant.
-Some deliver for free, while others charge anything from a few dollars to almost $20.
+Oddle Eats: Varies from merchant to merchant.
+Most merchants require you to pay delivery fees from $5 upwards to $20.
 Take note of the minimum order—some establishments require a minimum spending of up to $100.

 FoodPanda: Serves all areas, and you can order from restaurants as far as 5 or 6 km away.